raspberrypilearning/getting-started-web-dev/en/step_9.md

 [[[web-flip-cards]]]

-Use animations to change the appearance or position of elements on your page over time.
+You can use animations to change the appearance or position of elements on your page over time:

 <iframe src="https://trinket.io/embed/html/6900625300?outputOnly=true" width="100%" height="430" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>